pietrocipriani/progetto-robotica/src/planner/wrap-up.md

 ## Direct Kinematics
 Standard implementation for the direct kinematics with the usage of the Denavitt-Hartberg conventions.

-Cartesian and cylindrical coordinates are supported for the position.\\
-Euler angles and quaternions are supported for the orientation.
+Cartesian and cylindrical coordinates are supported for the position.// Euler angles and quaternions are supported for the orientation.

 ## Inverse Kinematics
 The inverse kinematics has been inspired by the course material.

-The inverse kinematics produces "consistent" configurations:\\
-The idea is to prefer variations of $\theta_1$ for trasversal movements (parallel to the table).
+The inverse kinematics produces "consistent" configurations:// The idea is to prefer variations of $\theta_1$ for trasversal movements (parallel to the table).
-Large movements of $\theta_2$ and $\theta_3$ have much more imprevedible effects in the operational space.\\
-For these purposes, $\theta_1$ is the first choosen angle.
+Large movements of $\theta_2$ and $\theta_3$ have much more imprevedible effects in the operational space.// For these purposes, $\theta_1$ is the first choosen angle.

 No effort has been made in trying to reduce the joint movements (See planning for observations).